Stealth festival to rock Kabul with musical explosion

 "This is the first time I'm watching music live, the first time in Kabul we've had something like this," says breathless 22 year-old Asil Ahmad.

-But Afghanistan is muddling along towards a new music future.
+But Afghanistan is muddling along toward a new music future.
 That night, an impromptu acoustic concert by torchlight kept the crowd dancing for half an hour.

 And the landlord eventually agreed to leave the power on for the rest of the week -- if the concerts ended early.